gsi-upm/senpy/docs/plugins.rst

 You can add these variables in the *.senpy with:  {variable_name} : {variable_value}.

-Once you have added your variables, the next step is to extract them in the plugin.
+Once you have added your variables, the next step is to extract them into the plugin.
 The plugin's __init__ method has a parameter called `info` where you can extract the values of the variables.
 This info parameter has the structure of a python dictionary.

 Can I activate a DEBUG mode for my plugin?
 ???????????????????????????????????????????